Life Expectancy & Quality of Life for TBI VictimsMay 11, 2017

 - Explaining the financial recovery options

-- Pursuing all available legal remedies to maximize their financial recoveries.
+- Pursuing all available legal remedies.

 Though money cannot erase the impacts of TBIs, compensation can be important to helping victims get the treatments they need to maximize their quality of life and life expectancy.